Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowType-e.rst

 **Note:** On X11, this hint will work only in window managers that support _NET_WM_STATE_BELOW atom.
 If a window always on the bottom has a parent, the parent will also be left on the bottom.
 This window hint is currently not implemented for macOS.

 **Note:** On Windows, this will work only for frameless or full-screen windows.

+**Note:** On Windows, this prevents the window from appearing in the taskbar.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QWidget.windowFlags`, `Window Flags Example <https://doc.qt.io/qt-6/qtwidgets-widgets-windowflags-example.html>`_.